We are Sacha & Sofia, in charge of our lives and a mostly off-grid farm.

 GENERIC PROFILE DESCRIPTION:

-More specifically, Sofia and I now sleep and live at the farm but still relate and go up to my old neighborhood in the historical city centre on an almost daily basis.
+More specifically, Sofia and I now sleep and live at the farm but still relate and go up to my old neighborhood in the historical city centre on a weekly basis.

-Three years ago, I purchased a plot of land (1 hectar or 2,5 acres) and a small house on it which is ONLY 1km away from town !!!
+Five years ago, I purchased a plot of land (1 hectar or 2,5 acres) and a small house on it which is ONLY 1km away from town.

 I have several specific projects in mind while welcoming your know-how, advice and suggestions regarding all projects.

-Oh, I also know the night-sky like the palm of my hands and can help you learn some constellations (or all if you are motivated !) and on a clear night, we can explore the skies with an amateur telescope !
+Oh, I also know the night-sky like the palm of my hand and can help you learn some constellations (or all if you are motivated !)

-I am a linguist and have spent many of my years teaching languages.
+I am a linguist and have spent many of my years studying and teaching languages.

 You will be able to improve your Italian and/or your English and/or your German.
 You will be able to join the twice weekly Italian lessons which I help organise within our neighbourhood association.